 First, we’ll give a quick explanation of the difference between the calendars.
 Then, for those of you interested, we dive a bit deeper.

 The simple answer: The Orthodox Church continues to follow the Julian calendar when calculating the date of Pascha.
 However, the rest of Christianity uses the newer Gregorian calendar.
 Due to the way the calendars were formulated, the Gregorian calendar is thirteen days ahead of the Julian calendar.

 From Julian to Gregorian

 Proposed by Julius Caesar in 46 B.C., the Julian calendar served as the predominant calendar for most of the Western world.
 It measures the tropical year at 365.25 days, and its calendar year ends up being about 10.8 minutes longer than the Gregorian calendar year.
-This means that, over the centuries, the Julian calendar drifted and created a discrepancy between dates of observed equinox times and the seasons.
-For example, over the thirteen centuries the Julian calendar was in effect, the vernal equinox slid to 10 March, whereas the calculation of the date of Pascha was 21 March.
+This means that, over the centuries, the Julian calendar drifted and created a discrepancy between dates of observed equinox times.
+For example, over the thirteen centuries the Julian calendar was in effect, the date of the vernal equinox slid to 10 March, whereas the calculation of the date of Pascha was 21 March.